gordonje/missourian_analytics/README.md

 Importing CMS data
 ------------------

-The Missourian was also nice enough to give us a copy of their CMS database, which included every version of every artcle ever filed in it as well as the section of the Missourian in which the article was filed.
-This is an important get for us, as it will control for some of the confounding factors related to differences in the kinds of articles the Missourian is promoting on Facebook and Twitter.
+The Missourian was also nice enough to give us a copy of their CMS database, which included every version of every artcle ever filed as well as the section of the Missourian in which the article was filed.
+This is an important get for us, as it will help in controlling for confounding factors related to differences in the kinds of articles the Missourian is promoting on Facebook and Twitter.
 Otherwise, we might end up treating sports and local government stories as equvalent.

 The Missourian CMS is a MySQL database, so we can't import the source file directly into PostgreSQL.
 So we have to spin a MySQL server and create a new database: